ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 - ssh user
 - etc.

-As you can see you need a Node Template for every availability zone since subnet in a AWS VPC are bound to an availabilty zone.
+As you can see you need a Node Template for every availability zone since subnet in a AWS VPC are bound to an availability zone.

-You also can use different EC2 instance types for Kubernetes Worker and etc and controleplane.
+You also can use different EC2 instance types for Kubernetes Worker and etc and control plane.

-If you are testing out the provisioning and you encounter error, check that the instnace itself is not too small.
+If you are testing out the provisioning and you encounter errors, check that the instance itself is not too small.
-That happend to me and I could not figure out what was wrong.
+I did run into it myself and could not figure out what was wrong.
 Increasing the EC2 instance type to a more performant machine did resolve that issue.

 ### Kubernetes Cluster with Node Pools